zsparal/api-documentation/source/reference/v2/captures-api/overview.rst

 In some scenarios, you may also capture a different amount than initially authorized.

-Mollie currently only supports captures for **Klarna Pay later** and **Klarna Slice it**, which are both only available via order-based payment processing.
+Mollie currently only supports captures for **Klarna Pay now**, **Klarna Pay later** and **Klarna Slice it**, which are only available via order-based payment processing.
 Essentially, you collect the authorization using the :doc:`Orders API </reference/v2/orders-api/overview>`, and you can capture specific order lines using the :doc:`Shipments API </reference/v2/shipments-api/overview>`.
 Each shipment implies a capture, which then also become available via the Captures API.